kersorianek/mon-portfolio/aboutme.md

 A few things about me:

+- I try new things at least **3 times** — before I put it away or keep it
-- I ask a lot of questions — and sometimes, I even find good answers
+- I ask a lot of questions — and sometimes, I find good answers
 - I'm deeply curious about human behavior and how products are designed around it
-- I’m teaching myself digital drawing (slow progress, but cute sketches!)
 - I speak some German — C1-ish, still learning, still suffering 😉

 ---